How to Tame the Tics Associated with ADHD Medication

 What complicates the clinical picture is that some children diagnosed with ADHD have an underlying tic disorder that is not apparent until it is brought out by the medication.
 Statistics show that as many as 50 percent of children with ADHD may also have a tic disorder.
-If a child has tics and ADHD, taking ADHD medication will make it worse more than half the time.
+If a child has tics and ADHD, taking ADD medication will make it worse more than half the time.
 In addition, tics can be a side effect of taking ADHD medications, such as methylphenidate (Ritalin) and the mixed amphetamine salts (Adderall).
-In many instances, these tics go away after the medication is discontinued.
+ADHD medication side effects stop after the medication is discontinued, so in many instances, these tics go away after the child stops taking their ADHD medication.

 Do not try to address stimulant-induced tics or a tic disorder on your own.
 See your child’s doctor for help.
 In some cases, he or she may refer you to a neurologist.
 Only you and your physician can decide whether to stop the ADHD medication (and deal with the behavioral issues this will cause) or to add additional medication to control the tics.